-Finally, most millionaires live well below their means – so much so that you may not even believe that they are millionaires.
-I know a large handful of millionaires that are beyond frugal – driving the same car since the 1980s, shopping at thrift stores, never eating out.
-I even know young millionaires that look for frugal deals online at places like Save1.com, and use coupons to pay for everything online and offline.
+Finally, most millionaires live well below their means - so much so that you may not even believe that they are millionaires.
+I know a large handful of millionaires that are beyond frugal - driving the same car since the 1980s, shopping at thrift stores, never eating out.
+I even know young millionaires that look for frugal deals online, and use coupons to pay for everything online and offline.

 But it makes sense - many millionaires didn't get rich by spending their money.
 They got rich by saving their money and making smart money decisions.
 And those are habits they developed over a long period of time, so they don't change even when there is plenty of money to spend.

 The fact is, a lot of people aspire to have wealth, be a millionaire, or be rich - however you define it.
 But for many, myths about millionaires, their money, and their mindset is holding you back.

 Here are some common myths about millionaires you need to stop worrying about on your path to wealth:

 Myth #1 - Most Millionaires Inherited Their Money

 Only 20% of millionaires are believed to have inherited their money.
 That means 80% of millionaires made it themselves, and most are first-generation millionaires.
 This comes from research done by Thomas J. Stanley in his book, The Millionaire Next Door.